Cerchie/confluent-ais-demo/README.md

 `kcat -V`

 2a.
-If you don't have them installed, you can install them using [brew](https://brew.sh/):
+If you need to install them:

-`brew install jq`
+View the [instructions](https://stedolan.github.io/jq/download/) for installing `jq` depending on your operating system.

-`brew install gpsd`
+For `gpsd`, `brew install gpsd` for MacOS,

+or

+`apt-get install gpsd-clients` for Linux.

+unfortunately, installation is [not recommended for WSL2](https://gpsd.gitlab.io/gpsd/installation.html) and linux distribution is recommended.

-and install kcat using the [instructions](https://github.com/edenhill/kcat) from the repo README.
+Install kcat using the [instructions](https://github.com/edenhill/kcat) from the repo README.

 ## Setting up Confluent Cloud